 On November 1, 2021, we acquired all of the outstanding equity of The Rocket Science Group LLC (Mailchimp).
-Mailchimp is part of our Small Business & Self-Employed segment.
-We have included the results of Mailchimp in our consolidated results of operations from the date of acquisition.
+Our Mailchimp offerings are part of our Small Business & Self-Employed segment.
+We have included the results of operations of Mailchimp in our condensed consolidated statements of operations from the date of acquisition.